Lift Yourself: Composition and lyrics

-Musically, "Lift Yourself" is an avant-garde track, which features scatting from West.
+"Lift Yourself" has been described as an avant-garde track, which features scatting from West.
 For the first two minutes of the song, a chopped up sample of "Liberty" by Amnesty is used to construct its lyrics and melody.
 The sample speeds Amnesty's vocals up, being reminiscent of West's early production work with the speed alteration technique.
 "Lift Yourself" also includes a sample of "Boom-Boom" (1987) by Dancer.
 The song features drum programming, which was contributed by Benji B. After "Liberty" is sampled for roughly two minutes, "Lift Yourself" transitions into West's performance during the remainder, with him delivering it in around 30 seconds close to the end of the song.

 Before West's verse starts, he assures listeners that it is going to be great, warning them to "watch this shit go."
 In West's verse, he utters nonsensical phrases based around the words poop, scoop, and whoop.
 West's verse includes him saying, "Whoopdedy-scoop, whoopdedy-whoop-scoop-poop, poop, poop," and the song abruptly ends after the verse.
 The editors' notes on iTunes questioned whether the song is meant as inspiration or an inside joke by West.

 Release and reception

 West tweeted out a link to his website on April 27, 2018.
 Once the website loaded, it played the track's MP3 file.
 "Lift Yourself" marked West's first piece of new music since The Life of Pablo in 2016.
 It was released for digital download and streaming as a single on April 30, 2018.
-The track was met with mixed to negative reviews from music critics, who often criticized its lack of seriousness.
+The track was met with mixed reviews from music critics, who often criticized its lack of seriousness.
 Alex Young was highly negative in Consequence of Sound, saying the track is "not really a song so much as a musical poop joke," panning West's performance.
 Vulture's Frank Guan slammed the song as "terrible" and commented that West "inhabits a theatre of the absurd where scatological squibs count as songs and ignoring your critics constitutes a constructive dialogue with them," citing his position as being obviously stupid.
 The staff of Dazed analyzed that "Lift Yourself" is "not really a song" and is instead "what appears to be more ephemeral pranking," specifically writing off West's lyrical performance.
 Pitchfork writers Amanda Wicks and Braudie Blais-Billie noted "Lift Yourself" for being a "strange, gibberish track."